friyad/xenograft-mobiles-client/README.md

 - Data Caching to prevent unnecessary API calls and save the API cost.
 - Implementation of Re-fetching functionality for data accuracy.
 - Smooth transition on route changing.
-- Nice Modals, Selects, Date Picker, Buttons and other UI components.
+- Nice Modals, Selects, Date Picker, Buttons, and other UI components.
-- 100% responsive in all devices.
+- 100% responsive on all devices.
 - Skeleton view on loading.
 - Resizable sidebar.
 - Overall a smooth experience.